Improwised/kb.repairrabbit.github.io/content/installation/_index.md

 #### Note

-If you fail
- to generate PDF on server, create a `fonts` folder into the storage folder.
+If you fail to generate PDF on a server, create a `fonts` folder into the storage folder.